“It was the worst of times…”

 There are several places in Ghana where you can witness how these tiny treasures are made, Cedi Beads and TK Beads being the most well known.
 Starting with empty bottles and shattered window louvers, there are tons of different bead varieties to create: recycled powder glass beads, recycled glass chunk beads, painted recycled glass beads, and recycled antique beads.
 Notice a trend?
 All of these beautiful beads are made from seemingly useless items, and once fired in termite clay ovens, take on a new life as mini-declarations of Ghana’s industrious nature and unique flare for fashion.

 Want to get your own Ghanaian trinkets while supporting a great cause?
 Then check out the new Empower Playgrounds store!
-All proceeds support EPI’s work to light the work through the power of play.
+All proceeds support EPI’s work to light the world through the power of play.

 Posted in Ghana, Uncategorized | Tagged , , , , , , , | Leave a comment